broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ---

 **Warning:**
 The workflow in the GVS beta workspace is configured based on the format of the TSV file.
 To avoid reconfiguring the workflow, do **not** rearrange or rename the columns in the TSV file.
+If you need to customize the column names, read more about the parameters to use in [GVS Bulk Ingest Details](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/docs/gvs-bulk-ingest-details.md).

 ---